wangby511/Leetcode-Summary/line-sweep.md

 **[253.
 Meeting Rooms II](https://leetcode.com/problems/meeting-rooms-ii/)**

-Solution I - Use a treemap to do travserse in time ascending order.
-When it is the starting, plus one.
+Solution I - Use a TreeMap to do traverse in time ascending order.
+When it is the starting, plus one to the meeting room number.
 Otherwise minus one.
-Then use a room number to travserse it and get the maximum number.
+The result is the maximum number during the traversing.

 ```
 class Solution {